CIDFriendsCentral/CIDFriendsCentral.github.io/content/Laser Cutters/Passthrough.md

 You can then place the tray back in, and close the front and the lid.

-Now insert your material so that the closest edge to you is ligned up with the front of the black tray, and the back stciks out through the back flap on the cutter.
+Now insert your material so that the closest edge to you is lined up with the front of the black tray, and the back sticks out through the back flap on the cutter.

 ### Software Setup